tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-contrail-using-juju-charms-kubernetes.rst

 deploy, configure, and efficiently manage applications on private clouds and public clouds.
 Juju accesses the cloud with the help of a Juju controller.
-A Charm is a module containing a collection of scripts and metadata and is used with Juju to deploy Contrail.
+A Charm is a module containing a collection of scripts and metadata and is used with Juju to deploy TF.

 A Juju Charm helps you deploy Docker containers to the cloud.
-For more information on containerized Contrail, see `Understanding Contrail Containers <../concept/summary-of-container-design.html>`__.
+For more information on containerized TF, see `Understanding Contrail Containers <../concept/summary-of-container-design.html>`__.
 Juju Charms simplifies TF deployment by providing a simple way to deploy, configure, scale, and manage TF operations.